melxx001/melxx001.github.io/_posts/2015-06-02-learning-es6.md

 [05:08:52] Finished 'default' after 126 ms
 ~~~

-Run gulp to transform app.js in src directory using babel
+Run `gulp` in a terminal to transform app.js in src directory using babel.

 ##### Resulting app.js in dist folder